kitchensjn/tskit_arg_visualizer/docs/tutorial.md

     label_mutations=False,
     condense_mutations=False,
     return_included_nodes=False,
-    force_notebook=False
+    force_notebook=False,
+    rotate_tip_labels=False,
+    styles=None,
 ):
 """Draws a subgraph of the D3ARG using D3.js by sending a custom JSON object to visualizer.js

 Parameters
 ----------
-node : int
+seed_nodes : int or list
-    Node ID that will be central to the subgraph width : int
+    Node ID or list of node IDs that will be central to the subgraph width : int
     Width of the force layout graph plot in pixels (default=500) height : int